HammerLabML/FairnessInWDNs/README.md

     in the command line generates the `scenarios` subfolder which is also included in this subfolder.
 -   The `scenarios` subfolder in turn is used in the `2_DataGeneration` subfolder.
--   The subfolder `2_DataGeneration` holds the data.
+-   The subfolder `2_DataGeneration` holds the data stored as excel files.
     For reproduceability,
     running the `DataGeneration.ipynb` notebook generates the data and stores it in (these) excel files which are also included in this subfolder.
 -   The excel files in turn are used in the `3_DataUsage` subfolder.

 The methods themselves can be used using the `3_DataUsage` subfolder:
--   In the `FairnessExploration_Hanoi.ipynb` notebook, the proposed approaches are implemented.
+-   In the `FairnessExploration_Hanoi.ipynb` notebook, the proposed approaches and results are implemented.

 ## Requirements
 All requirements for the whole project are listed in the `Implementation/requirements.txt` file.
 Note that the requirements listed in the `Implementation/1_FeatureGeneration/requirements.txt` file correspond to the requirements of the previous version of the [atmn](https://github.com/HammerLabML/atmn) package only.